-Priority Rank PCS Name & No. Applied Control Description of Control Assessment Status Reassessment Date 122 Are Negligible Quantities (household chemicals) 1.<5 gallons/home of household chemicals 2.
+Priority Rank PCS Name & No. Applied Control Description of Control Assessment Status Reassessment Date 1 Skyline Resort Negligible Quantities (household chemicals) 1.<5 gallons/building of household chemicals for 4 buildings.
+2. Chemicals are stored in smaller individual containers that if spilled would be absorbed onto soil particles and not reach groundwater.
+Adequately Controlled 2021 Best Management Practices (fertilizer, pesticides, herbicides) Unknown if BMPs are followed when applying fertilizers, pesticides, herbicides Unknown Unknown Inadequately Controlled NA (3-1) Regulatory (septic system) No controls will prevent contamination from septic systems Inadequately Controlled NA Negligible Quantities (street runoff) 1.The local roads receive minimal local residential traffic and are not trucking routes.
+Residue left on the streets from traffic is very low.
+2.Any contaminants mixed in storm runoff would be very diluted and be retained in the first several feet of topsoil.
+Adequately Controlled 2021 2 Residential Area (4-1) Negligible Quantities (household chemicals) 1.<5 gallons/home of household chemicals 2.
 Chemicals are stored in smaller individual containers that if spilled would be absorbed onto soil particles and not reach groundwater.
-Combined amounts from 23 homes may not be negligible.
-Inadequately Controlled NA Residential Area (2-1, 3-1, 4- 1) Best Management Practices (fertilizer, pesticides, herbicides) 1.Unknown if BMPs are followed when applying fertilizers, pesticides, herbicides 2.Unknown 3.Unknown Inadequately Controlled NA Regulatory (septic system) No controls will prevent contamination from septic systems Inadequately Controlled NA Negligible Quantities (street runoff) 1.
-The local roads receive minimal local residential traffic and are not trucking routes.
+Combined amounts from 18 homes may not be negligible.
+Inadequately Controlled NA Best Management Practices (fertilizer, pesticides, herbicides) Unknown if BMPs are followed when applying fertilizers, pesticides, herbicides Unknown Unknown Inadequately Controlled NA Regulatory (septic system) No controls will prevent contamination from septic systems Inadequately Controlled NA Negligible Quantities (street runoff) 1.The local roads receive minimal local residential traffic and are not trucking routes.
 Residue left on the streets from traffic is very low.
-2. Any contaminants mixed in storm runoff would be very diluted and be retained in the first several feet of topsoil.
-Adequately Controlled 2021
+2.Any contaminants mixed in storm runoff would be very diluted and be retained in the first several feet of topsoil.
+Adequately Controlled